-Some health related benefits which you can get from smartwatches are heart rate tracking, sleep tracking, step tracking, fall detection, calories measurement and many more.
+Some health-related benefits which you can get from smartwatches are heart rate tracking, sleep tracking, step tracking, fall detection, calories measurement, and many more.
 Some of these features are discussed below.

 Heart Rate Tracking

-Knowing your heart rate and ensuring that it’s on the right side helps in so many ways and these smartwatches makes it easier for you by tracking your heart rate at all times right on your wrist.
+Knowing your heart rate and ensuring that it’s on the right level helps in so many ways and these smartwatches make it easier for you by tracking your heart rate at all times right on your wrist.
 Most smartwatches these days also come with inbuilt artificial intelligence platforms capable of accurately detecting an abnormality in your heart rate and this is a feature you can’t find on normal watches.

 Some modern smartwatches like the latest Apple and Samsung Galaxy smartwatches now feature an ECG sensor over the older optical sensor for more accurate heart rate monitoring.
-I recently shared an article on the best ECG smartwatches so if your interested in smartwatches with that technology, make sure to check the article out.
+I recently shared an article on the best ECG smartwatches so if you are interested in smartwatches with that technology, make sure to check the article out.

 Step Tracking (Pedometer)